socomsystems/documentation/admin_manual/maintenance/restore.rst

 Restoring backup
 ================

-To restore a Nextcloud installation there are four main things you need to
+To restore a cyfrSpaces installation there are four main things you need to
 restore:

 #.
 The configuration directory